FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    B11, B22, B2, C1, C11, C22) in Line 2b.

 6. A cross-section width can exceed the width of the grid element.
-   For example, a channel cross section that is 100 ft wide can be used in a 20 ft grid system.
+   For example, a channel cross-section that is 100 ft wide can be used in a 20 ft grid system.
    The model automatically determines the number of grid elements required by a channel cross-section.
    If the cross-section width exceeds 95% of the combined bank elements width or if there is less than 5% floodplain surface area left in the bank element after removing the channel surface area, the channel will extend the right bank over another grid element looking downstream.